-The number of inadmissibility decisions on first country of asylum grounds is generally very limited.
-According to SEF, in 2019 there were no inadmissibility decisions based on the concept of “first country of asylum”.
-Nevertheless, one such decision was adopted in 2019 according to information gathered by CPR.
+The number of inadmissibility decisions on first country of asylum grounds is generally limited.
+According to SEF, there were no such decisions in 2020.

 Article 2(1)(z) Asylum Act.

 Indeed, certain elements of the definition of the “safe third country” such as that contained in Article 38(1)(b) of the recast Asylum Procedures are not included.

 TAC Lisbon, Decision 1791/15.0BESLB, 29 September 2015, unpublished; TCA South, Decision 12873/16, 11 February 2016, available at: http://bit.ly/2zUrEVt on Brazil as a first country of asylum for a Syrian asylum seeker.

 TAC Lisbon, Decision 2163/17.7BESLB, 30 November 2017, unpublished.
 Another judgement from 2019, considered that episodes of robbery in the country of asylum were “personal circumstances” that did not amount to “a situation of indiscriminate violence”.
 TAC Lisbon, Decision 271/19.9BELSB, 13 September 2019, unpublished.